HighDoping/Wan2.1/README.md

 | I2V-14B-720P | Image to Video | 1280*720 | 81 | 40 |
 | FLF2V-14B-720P | First-Last-Frame to Video | 1280*720 | 81 | 50 |
 | Any | Text to Image | Any | 1 | 50 |

+### How to choose the parameters

+- **```--frame_num```**: The number of frames to generate.
+The default is 81.
+The output video is at 16 FPS, so 81 frames is 5 seconds.
+You should choose a number that is 4n+1, where n is the number of frames you want to generate.
+Generation time and memory usage is proportional to the number of frames.
+The video quality is also proportional to the

+- **```--sample_steps```**: The number of steps to sample.
+The default is 50 for T2V and 40 for I2V.
+Generation time increase linearly to the number of steps.
+The more steps, the better the quality.
+But it also takes longer to generate.

+- **```--tile_size```**: The tile size for the VAE.
+The default is 256.
+Choose a smaller number to reduce memory usage.